You can’t do that. That will never work. What you did was silly. You probably shouldn’t do it again.

 You’ve Got The Power

 You can.
-You have the power to take what people say about you and throw it away.
+See, you have the power to take what people say about you and throw it away.
 You have the power to react to your critics, whether it be positive or negative.

 I have made lots of mistakes over the years and I look back on it and realize how much I’ve learned from all of them.
 I realize how much I let others and myself dictate how far I could go.
 But more importantly, how much of a stronger person I am now because I really did keep going.